ian-zukowski/Dinner_Generator/README.md

     - This macro is located in the "Recipe_Generator" worksheet of the file.
 It will first prompt a user to input the recipe to be replaced.
 Then it will prompt the user to input a desired or random recipe from the My_Recipes worksheet.
 The results of this second prompt will overwrite the singular original recipe that was chosen before.
 * Grocery_List
     - This macro is located in the "Grocery_List" worksheet of the file.
 It will access the generated list of recipes located in the "Recipe_Generator" worksheet, and then print the results in separated sections (roughly based on locations in Kroger aisles)
+    - Note, this macro currently only accounts for up to the first 5 recipes in the generated list

 ## FUTURE IMPROVEMENTS
 * Add the actual recipes I use into the database so others can see how to make the meals (or I can double check the source recipe)